 In 2014, the SOC and Isle of May Bird Observatory (IoMBO), joined forces to pioneer the first and only course of its kind: the Young Birders’ Training Course (YBTC).
 Working in partnership, the course draws upon the talents of highly experienced bird ringers, researchers and surveyors and ensures that participants receive first-class, expert tuition in an unrivalled setting.

 With additional teaching on the island provided by Scottish Natural Heritage and Centre for Ecology and Hydrology staff, YBTC also provides a network of contacts to assist participants on their journey.
 So far twenty four young birders have taken part in the YBTC, with six more due to set sail for the May in July 2019.
 The opportunity has sparked a wave of similar initiatives by related-organisations, and has received widespread praise and support for addressing the seemingly widening gap between today’s young people and nature.
 The project was also recently shortlisted for a prestigious Nature of Scotland Award.
+To find out more about the impact of the course on participants, click here.

 The course presents a unique opportunity for budding ornithologists’, both in its setting and teaching options.
 Course participants get a thorough introduction to daily recording of birds and other taxa, species monitoring (including assistance with ongoing seabird studies), hands-on experience of bird ringing, and activities such as visible migration watches and co-ordinated seawatching counts.
 Outwith the scope of most university curricula, these skills are essential attributes for those embarking on a career or role in wildlife recording, surveying and conservation.
 The successful applicants will gain invaluable first-hand practical experience of a wide range of bird survey skills and techniques and participants will be able to draw on the talents and knowledge of highly experienced bird ringers, researchers and surveyors.